 North Dakota State is the first team discussed any time FCS to FBS transitions are explored.
-The Bison have only won six of the last seven FCS National Championship and have clearly been the best team of the decade at the FCS level.
+The Bison have only won six of the last seven FCS National Championships as of this writing and have clearly been the best team of the decade at the FCS level.
 There is one issue that really hurts the Bison and that is location.

 NDSU is currently the most northern member of the Missouri Valley Football Conference until 2020 when North Dakota joins.
 NDSU is geographically awkward if they were to move up to the FBS.
 The best fit would be the Big 10 especially in terms of their location and style of play.
 However, the Bison would probably have to prove themselves at the FBS level first which would put them in the Mountain West.
 Again, this is not exactly ideal.